Who is this guide for?

-- Windows feature the latest campaign and products.
+- All windows feature the latest campaign and products.

 - Windows are well lit with feature product highlighted and remain so after closing hours.

-- Windows conform to merchandising planogram and setup guidelines.
+- All windows conform to merchandising planogram and setup guidelines.

 - Window displays are rotated according to the organization’s seasonal calendar and promotional events.

 - Display supporting equipment (fixtures, shelving, lighting, mannequins, and props) are in good repair, clean and without visible damage.